gianu/react-fittext/README.md

 # React Fit text

+*This project is not in development right now, we're looking for mantainers*

 This component is a port of the famous [fit text](http://fittextjs.com/) plugin for jQuery to use with React.

 This component is 100% jQuery Free.